paulca55/markdown-docs/Useful HTML and CSS Info.md

 ## Useful to know

+### Form inputs and pseudo elements

+An `<input />` doesn’t allow the usage of `::before` or `::after` pseudo elements on it.
+None of the input types do.

+Why can’t you use these pseudo elements on inputs?
+Because these pseudo elements are only allowed to be used on _container_ elements.
+So, elements like inputs, images and any other self closing element can’t use pseudo elements because they aren’t “container elements”.
+Meaning, they don’t allow any nested elements or content inside of them.

 ### `outline` and `outline-offset`

 The `outline` property in CSS draws a line around the outside of an element.
 It's similar to border except that: